zalando/problem/README.md

 ### Throwing problems

-*Problems* have loose, yet direct connection to *Exceptions*.
+*Problems* have a loose, yet direct connection to *Exceptions*.
 Most of the time you'll find yourself transforming one into the other.
 To make this a little bit easier there is an abstract `Problem` implementation that subclasses `RuntimeException`: the `ThrowableProblem`.
 It allows to throw problems and is already in use by all default implementations.
 Instead of implementing the `Problem` interface, just inherit from `ThrowableProblem`: